-I have taught Renaissance and medieval literature at TU since 1988, publishing a book on Shakespeare in 1993, coediting an anthology of Renaissance drama in 2002, and publishing a coauthored book on Renaissance drama in 2014: I've also published many articles on Renaissance drama and poetry, on Chaucer, and on recent South African literature.
+I have taught Renaissance and medieval literature at TU since 1988, publishing a book on Shakespeare in 1993, coediting an anthology of Renaissance drama in 2002, publishing a coauthored book on Renaissance drama in 2014, and publishing a coedited collection on Shakespeare and Montaigne in 2021.
+I've also published many articles and book chapters on Renaissance drama and poetry, on Chaucer, and on recent South African literature.

 I’m currently working on a book on Shakespeare and Montaigne.
 It attempts to describe what is modern and progressive about Shakespeare and what is not.

 Renaissance and Medieval British literature, with particular attention to Shakespeare and Renaissance drama.

 South African Literature